Close Menu

 Note: In everyday language, "unfelt" is often used as the direct antonym for "felt" when describing emotional or physical sensations.

-See also Understanding the Opposite of Solution: A Complete Guide
+See also Opposite of Shape: A Complete Guide to Understanding Its Meaning, Usage, and Variations

 Filling the Gap: Why "Unfelt" Is Not Enough